GitNick88/GitNick88.github.io/_posts/2020-2-4-Insurance-Costs-Predictive-Model.md

 I ran the testing data to get a final R Squared score and got a .89.
 What does .89 mean?
 Well, a score of 1 would mean that the coefficient created from the model would explain 100% of the variance of the data.
 That's really unrealistic.
 I wouldn't trust a perfect predictive model because nothing in life is perfect.
 So .89 tells me that the model captures 89% of the variance of the data in relation to the model's coefficient.
 That's a great sign that we can be confident that when given new data, the model will capture a good prediction with a small margin of error.

 What does our model do for price?
 Our model, with new data, predicts that incoming customers are probably going to cost somewhere around $8794.32.
-This was the calculation of mean absolute error on our testing data.
+This was the calculation of mean absolute error on our testing data will tell us a realistic expectation for costs.
 That's good news!